Leckhampstead, Berkshire

 Leckhampstead is a village and civil parish in West Berkshire, England in the North Wessex Downs.
 A road and boundary stone in Leckhampstead, the Hangman's Stone and Hangman's Stone Lane, are named after a tale of a man who roped and carried a stolen sheep from a farm in Leckhampstead around his neck, but which strangled him after he stopped and slept.
 After a long hiatus the area returned to full village status in 1864.
 Its hamlet of Hill Green has six listed buildings and the amenities of the village include a public house, church and village hall.
 The associated hamlet of Leckhampstead Thicket has a high proportion of its buildings that are thatched cottages and has a Primitive Methodist chapel, dated 1874.

 Geography

 The village is in the North Wessex Downs, a few miles north of the M4 motorway.
 The main residential area is a linear development, the B4494 road, between Newbury (7 mi) and Wantage (8 mi), passes within 400 m of its eastern edge.
 Most of the land is agricultural with a few woodlands, particularly along the northern border where elevation exceeds 170 m above sea level.
 There are several winterbournes in this area.
-The land being on the chalk downs, most of the natural drainage is subterranean, which is borne out by the land survey by the Office of National Statistics having been unable to identify any water at the surface.
+The land being on the chalk downs, most of the natural drainage is subterranean, which is borne out by the land survey by the Office for National Statistics having been unable to identify any water at the surface.